List on Bids44 →

 ServiceCostTradeoff

-Annual running cost estimate: Budget ₹1,500-₹3,000 for general wear-and-tear, plus anticipate one major repair like a battery or screen replacement likely in years 3-4 of the phone’s life.
+Annual running cost estimate: Budget ₹1,000-₹2,000 for wear-and-tear at this age, plus one major repair (like battery or screen) likely within the next 1-2 years.

 Known Issues — Reported by Real Vivo T3x Owners